 Needless to say, keeping your FICO score as high as possible is a big deal.
-Your score can range anywhere between 300 and 850.
+Your credit scores can range anywhere between 300 and 850.
 Anything higher than a 700 is considered “good,” while the “bad” credit range is anything under 600.

 There are five different categories of information utilized to calculate your credit scores, each one with a different ranking of importance.
 Here’s how each category of credit affects your score:

 - Payment History: How frequently you pay your bills on time accounts for 35% of your credit score.

 - Credit Utilization: The amount of debt you owe to creditors and lenders makes up 30% of your credit score.